 Uses of Neoprene

-Because of its many beneficial properties, neoprene can be used in a number of industries.
-Among its uses are:
+Neoprene has many beneficial properties and because of them, it can be used in a number of industries.
+Its uses are as follows:

 Safety Equipment Uses- Neoprene fabric is suitable for gloves and other protective wear because of its ability to work in a wide range of temperatures while providing thermal resistance and staying flexible.
 The oil, chemical, and water resistance of neoprene add to the defence.